 HITFLOW - Fetal well-being and blood flow distribution during high-intensity interval training

-We still need participants for this study.
-Participation in the study involves performing one single interval session on a stationary bike at the Women's Clinic, St. Olavs Hospital.
-Before and immediately after the exercise session, an experienced obstetrician will perform ultrasound measurements of standard fetal bio metric measurements and blood flow to the different organs in the fetus.
-We will also measure the mother's heart rate, blood pressure, and body composition.
+In this project, women in their third trimester of pregnancy underwent one single interval session on a stationary bike at the Women's Clinic, St. Olavs Hospital.
+An experienced obstetrician performed ultrasound measurements of standard fetal biometric measurements and of blood flow to the different organs in the fetus before and immediately after the training session.
+The mother's heart rate, blood pressure, and body composition were also assessed.

 The project is undertaken at Faculty of Medicine and Health Sciences, NTNU and is approved by The Regional Committee for Medical and Health Research Ethics.